Cristiano Ronaldo hits out at ‘disrespectful’ transfer speculation

 The Portuguese was linked with a return to Real Madrid but Carlo Ancelotti has quashed those rumours.

-Juventus forward Cristiano Ronaldo has hit out at “frivolous” and “disrespectful” speculation about his future.
+Juventus forward Cristiano Ronaldo has criticised “frivolous” and “disrespectful” transfer speculation concerning his future.

-After spells with Sporting Manchester United and Real Madrid the 36-year-old is in the final season of the contract he signed with the Serie A giants in 2018.
+The 36-year-old is in the final season of his contract in Turin, having signed with the Serie A giants back in 2018.

-There has been widespread talk about Ronaldo’s next step, with Manchester City and Paris St Germain linked with a player that Carlo Ancelotti says will not be returning to Madrid.
+And there has been rumours that Ronaldo could depart before the start of the season, with Manchester City and Paris Saint-Germain linked with the player, while Carlo Ancelotti has denied he reached out to bring the player back to Real Madrid.

 The Italian boss said he had “never considered signing” the “Real Madrid legend” contrary to reports that appear to have got under the veteran forward’s skin.